thedalles77/USB_Laptop_Keyboard_Controller/Keyboard_Scanner_Eagle_Layouts/README.txt

 FPC_18pin1mm.brd  EagleCad file for 18 pin 1mm, 0.8mm, or 0.5mm breakout board

+Teensy3p2Cutout.brd EagleCad file has a cutout in the board so the Teensy 3.2 will sit flush instead of on top of the board.

 The Zipped gerber files for the above boards can be sent directly to PJRC for fabrication